-2.2.3 Time to maturity
+2.6 Time to maturity

-There is no minimum remaining time to maturity rule.
+All bonds must have a remaining time to maturity of at least one year at rebalancing.
 Newly issued bonds must meet the minimum initial time to maturity rule.
 The minimum initial time to maturity as measured from the first settlement date to the maturity date of the bond, must be 18 months or more.
+The time to maturity is calculated from the rebalancing date to the assumed workout date of the bond, by using the day count convention of the bond.